HumbertoDiego/lidar-experiments/README.md

                 addresses: [8.8.8.8,1.1.1.1]
 ```

+If you know that the LiDAR will be used allways in the same wifi network, you could just connect to it at start up.
+Change the network adapter name in the file above and run `ubuntu@ubiquityrobot:~$ sudo pifi add <NETWORK-SSID> <NETWORK-PASSWD>`.

 ### Check LiDAR USB port

 Plug and unplug the LiDAR from USB port to check if the device is been recognized.
 In general, when plugged it starts spinning.